 (£665,000)

-Foyer (1973) portrays an empty interior that evokes a profound sense of solitude and loneliness through the absence of human presence.
-The vacant space is composed of cubist, abstract blocks of vibrant colour, brought to life by delicate black lines that delineate the contours and dimensions of the room.
-Although Foyer exhibits hints of pop art, it retains a remarkable level of sophistication, purity, and tranquility.
+Having boasted a prestigious ownership history, including the revered English icon David Bowie, it's no surprise that Foyer (1973) is Patrick Caulfield's auction record.
+Foyer portrays an unoccupied interior, exuding a profound sense of solitude and loneliness through the absence of human presence.
+The vacant space is constructed from cubist, abstract blocks of vibrant colour, brought to life by black lines that meticulously define the room's contours and dimensions.
+While Foyer exhibits traces of pop art, it maintains a level of sophistication, purity, and tranquility that align with attributes of minimalism.

-Foyer achieved the highest selling price among Patrick Caulfield's works, commanding a final price of £665,000 (fees included) during the iconic David Bowie collection auction held at Sotheby's in November 2016.
-The association with David Bowie undoubtedly adds an extra layer of allure and prestige to the artwork, contributing to its exceptional market performance.
+This work sold for £665,000 (including fees) during the momentous David Bowie collection auction at Sotheby's in November 2016.
+The association with David Bowie unquestionably adds an extra layer of allure and prestige to the artwork, significantly contributing to its exceptional performance in the art market.

 (£524,750)